TH 101A: The Human Instrument

 TH 372: Directing

 Students will demonstrate skills in Dramaturgy, Acting, and Design through a sequence of written and creative assignments, and learn methods for finding professional work in the entertainment business.
-Permission of instructor required.
+Theatre majors only.